Code-Institute-Submissions/first_edition/DEPLOYMENT.md

 ### Connecting Django to AWS

-1. In settings.py, type the following code and fill in the values applicable to you:
+1. In settings.py, type the following code and fill in the values applicable to you (of course, I have already taken this step in this project):

 ```python